Latest update: 2026-04-01

 Bonus opt-in confusion

 NetBet promotions require an opt-in step before qualifying play.
-If you deposit and begin wagering without opting in first, the system may not award the bonus—even if you meet the £10 deposit and wagering requirement.
+If you deposit and start wagering without opting in first, the system may not award the bonus—even if you meet the £10 deposit and wagering requirement.
 If you’re unsure, check the promotions area before you start your first slot session.

 For troubleshooting across banking, verification, and bonus terms, see our common issues section.
 You can also return to the Casinowithdrawal.co.uk homepage to compare other UK casino withdrawal guides.